-Sony’s latest E-mount mirrorless cameras like the Alpha a6500, a6300, and a5000 are renowned for their compact size and impressive image quality.
-Many are offered with kit lenses like the 16-50mm f/3.5-5.6, which is a fine option for getting started.
-However, the 11 E-mount lenses below offer superior optical performance and produce far better images, no matter whether you’re an amateur photographer or seasoned veteran.
-Certain models are pricey, but there are good E-mount deals to be had with many of the lenses from both Sony and Sigma.
+Sony’s latest mirrorless cameras are known for their compact size and impressive image quality.
+Many are offered with kit lenses like the 16-50mm, which is a fine option for getting started.
+However, the E-mount lenses below offer superior optical performance and produce better images and videos, no matter whether you’re an amateur photographer or seasoned veteran.
 Keep in mind that Sony E-mount lenses have a crop factor of 1.5x, and you’ll often see us list the 35mm equivalent for reference.
-For more information, see our E-Mount lens buying advice below the picks.
+For more background information, see our Sony E-Mount lens comparison table and buying advice below the picks.

 Category: Wide angle